secretstartups/handbook/hiring/recruiting-framework/ces-contract-processes/index.html.md

    - Send Email
 1. The Candidate Experience Specailist will check if there is a probationary period.
     - Go to [Probationary Periods for Team Members Employed by a PEO](/handbook/people-group/contracts-and-international-expansion/#probation-periods-of-team-members-employed-through-a-peo) and check the candidate's country.
-    - Enter the duration of the probationary period (if any) in the "Offer Details".
-If there isn't one, put "None" in that field.
+    - Select the duration of the probationary period (if any) in the "Offer Details" dropdown.
+If there isn't one, select "N/A" in that field.
+1. The Candidate Experience Specailist will check if the contract is definite or fixed.
+    - If the contract is definite, select "Definite" from the dropdown in "Offer Details".
+    - If the contract is fixed, select "Fixed Contract" from the dropdown in "Offer Details" and enter the end date under "End Date".
 1. When the new team member provides the necessary details, the Candidate Experience Specialist will update GreenHouse offer details and generate the PEO form out of GreenHouse.
    - Offer Details
    - Update
    - Nationality
+   - Probationary Period
+   - Definite or Fixed Contract
    - Save
    - Navigate to Offer Documents
    - Generate